Home Cocktails Ordinary Drink Vodka Martini

 Common Mistake

-A common mistake is using too much vermouth, which can overpower the vodka's flavor and alter the intended balance of the cocktail.
+A common mistake is using too much vermouth, which can overpower the vodka and alter the intended crisp flavor of the cocktail.

 Frequently Asked Questions

-What is the ideal vodka to use for a Vodka Martini?
+What type of vodka is best for a Vodka Martini?

-Is it better to shake or stir a Vodka Martini?
+Is shaking or stirring better for a Vodka Martini?

-What type of olive is best for garnishing a Vodka Martini?
+What is the significance of the olive garnish in a Vodka Martini?

 You Might Also Like